 We know that it will be challenging for arrivals to isolate, particularly if they are living with housemates with whom they wish to socialise.
 However, it is essential that we minimise the need for arrivals to have in person contact with others by providing information and access to the essentials they will need during their isolation period.

-This is why we are asking accommodation providers to support students arriving from amber list countries by providing access to the following:
+This is why we are asking accommodation providers to support international arrivals by providing access to the following: